 « Previous Page

-An indirect Coombs' test determines whether there are
+An indirect Coombs test can be used to determine whether there are

 antibodies to the